NORTHERN ARIZONA HEALTHCARE CORPORATION

-This Privacy Notice applies to all patients of Flagstaff Medical Center, Northern Arizona Homecare and Hospice, Northern Arizona Provider Group, Verde Valley Medical Center - Sedona and Verde Valley Medical Center (collectively and individually referred to as “Facility”).
+This privacy notice applies to all patients of Flagstaff Medical Center, Northern Arizona Homecare, Northern Arizona Hospice, Verde Valley Medical Center and all licensed healthcare institutions owned by these entities (collectively and individually referred to as “facility”).

-Patient Directory: In order to assist family members and other maintains a patient directory.
-This directory includes your name, your room number, and your religious affiliation (if any).
-The directory may also include your general condition (such as good, fair, serious, or critical).
-We will disclose this information to someone who asks for you by name, including but not limited to family members, visitors, and the media.
-However, we will disclose your religious affiliation only to clergy members.
-If you do not want to be included in the Facility’s patient directory, please notify your Patient Registrar or Nurse.
-He/She will explain the implications and have you sign a “Notice to Patients Requesting No Information/Special Confidentiality” form.
+Patient directory: To assist family members and other visitors in locating you while you are in the facility, Northern Arizona Healthcare maintains a patient directory.
+This directory includes your name, room number and any religious affiliation.
+The directory may include your general condition (such as good, fair, serious or critical).
+We will disclose this information to someone who asks for you by name, including, but not limited, to family members, visitors and the media.
+Religious affiliation will be disclosed only to clergy members.
+If you do not want to be included in the facility’s patient directory, please notify your patient registrar or nurse, who will explain the implications of not being listed in the directory and have you sign a “Notice to Patients Requesting No Information/Special Confidentiality” form.

-Family Members and Others Involved in Your Care: We may disclose your medical information to a family member or friend who is involved in your medical care or to someone who helps to pay for your care.
-We also may disclose your medical information to disaster relief organizations to help locate a family member or friend in a disaster.
-If you do not want the Facility to disclose your medical information to family members or others who will visit you, please notify your Nurse.
+Disclosure of information to family members and others involved in your care: We may disclose your medical information to a family member or friend who is involved in your medical care or to someone who helps to pay for your care.
+We may disclose your medical information to disaster relief organizations to help locate a family member or friend in a disaster.
+If you do not want your medical information disclosed to family members or those who will visit you, please notify your nurse.

-Payment: We may use and disclose your medical information to get paid for the medical services and supplies we provide to you.
+Payment: We may use and disclose your medical information to get paid for the medical services and supplies we provide.
 For example, your health plan or health insurance company may ask to see parts of your medical record before they will pay us for your treatment.

-Facility Operations: We may use and disclose your medical information if it is necessary to improve the quality of care we provide to patients or to run the Facility.
-We may use your medical information to conduct quality improvement activities, to obtain audit, accounting or legal services, or to conduct business management and planning.
-For example, we may look at your medical record to evaluate whether Facility personnel, your doctors, or other healthcare professionals did a good job.
+Facility operations: We may use and disclose your medical information if necessary to improve the quality of care we provide to patients or to run the facility.
+We may use your medical information to conduct quality improvement activities; to obtain audit, accounting or legal services; or to conduct business management and planning.
+For example, we may look at your medical record to evaluate whether personnel, physicians or other healthcare professionals provided the best care possible.

 Research: We may use or disclose your medical information for research projects, such as studying the effectiveness of a treatment you received.
 These research projects must go through a special process that protects the confidentiality of your medical information.

-Required by Law: Federal, state, or local laws sometimes require us to disclose patients’ medical information.
-For instance, we are required to report child abuse or neglect and must provide certain information to law enforcement officials in domestic violence cases.
-We also are required to give information to the Arizona Workers’ Compensation Program for work-related injuries.
+Required by law: In certain instances, federal, state or local laws require the disclosure of medical information.
+We are required to report child abuse or neglect and must provide certain information to law enforcement officials in domestic violence cases.
+We are required to give information to the Arizona Workers’ Compensation Program for work-related injuries.

-Public Health: We also may report certain medical information for public health purposes.
-For instance, we are required to report births, deaths, and communicable diseases to the State of Arizona.
-We also may need to report patient problems with medications or medical products to the FDA, or may notify patients of recalls of products they are using.
+Public health: We may report certain medical information for public health purposes.
+For instance, we are required to report births, deaths and communicable diseases to the State of Arizona.
+We also may report patient problems with medications or medical products to the FDA, or may notify patients of recalls of products they are using.

-Public Safety: We may disclose medical information for public safety purposes in limited circumstances.
+Public safety: We may disclose medical information for public safety purposes in limited circumstances.
 We may disclose medical information to law enforcement officials in response to a search warrant or a grand jury subpoena.
-We may also disclose medical information to assist law enforcement officials in identifying or locating a person, to prosecute a crime of violence, to report deaths that may have resulted from criminal conduct, and to report criminal conduct at the Facility.
-We also may disclose your medical information to law enforcement officials and others to prevent a serious threat to health or safety.
+We may disclose medical information to assist law enforcement in identifying or locating a person, to prosecute a crime of violence, to report deaths that may have resulted from criminal conduct, to report criminal conduct at the facility or to prevent a serious threat to health or safety.

-Health Oversight Activities: We may disclose medical information to a government agency that oversees the Facility or its personnel, such as the Arizona Department of Health Services, the federal agencies that oversee Medicare, the Arizona Medical Board or the Board of Nursing.
-These agencies need medical information to monitor the Facility’s compliance with state and federal laws.
+Government health agencies: We may disclose medical information to an agency that oversees the facility or its personnel, such as the Arizona Department of Health Services, the federal agencies that oversee Medicare, the Arizona Medical Board or the Board of Nursing, that utilize medical information to monitor compliance with state and federal laws.

-Coroners, Medical Examiners and Funeral Directors: We may disclose medical information concerning deceased patients to coroners, medical examiners and funeral directors to assist them in carrying out their duties.
+Coroners, medical examiners and funeral directors: We may disclose medical information concerning deceased patients to coroners, medical examiners and funeral directors to assist in their duties.

-Military, Veterans, National Security and Other Government Purposes: If you are a member of the armed forces, we may release your medical information as required by military command authorities or to the Department of Veterans Affairs.
-The Facility may also disclose medical information to federal officials for intelligence and national security purposes or for presidential protective services.
+Military, veterans, national security and other government agencies: If you are a member of the armed forces, we may release your medical information as required by military command authorities or to the Department of Veterans Affairs.
+The facility may disclose medical information to federal officials for intelligence and national security purposes.

-Judicial Proceedings: The Facility may disclose medical information if the Facility is ordered to do so by a court or if the Facility receives a subpoena or a search warrant.
-You will receive advance notice about this disclosure from the attorney requesting your record in most situations so that you will have a chance to object to sharing your medical information.
+Judicial proceedings: We may disclose medical information if the facility is ordered to do so by a court or receives a subpoena or a search warrant.
+In most situations, you will receive advance notice about this disclosure from the attorney requesting your medical information so you have the opportunity to object to the sharing of such information.

-Information with Additional Protection: Certain types of medical information have additional protection under state or federal law.
-For instance, medical information about communicable disease and HIV/AIDS, drug and alcohol abuse treatment, genetic testing, and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
-For those types of information, the Facility is required to get your permission before disclosing that information to others in many circumstances.
+Information with additional protection: Certain types of medical information have additional protection under state or federal law.
+For instance, medical information about communicable diseases; drug and alcohol abuse treatment; genetic testing; and evaluation and treatment for a serious mental illness is treated differently than other types of medical information.
+For these types of information, the facility is required to get your permission before disclosing that information to others in many circumstances.

-Other Uses and Disclosures: If the Facility wishes to use or disclose your medical information for a purpose that is not discussed in this Notice, the Facility will seek your permission.
-If you give your permission to the Facility, you may take back that permission any time, unless we have already relied on your permission to use or disclose the information.
-If you would ever like to revoke your permission, please notify the Medical Records Custodian in writing.
+Other uses and disclosures: If the facility wishes to use or disclose your medical information for a purpose not discussed in this notice, the facility will seek your permission.
+You may revoke permission at any time, unless we have already relied on your permission to use or disclose the information.
+To revoke permission, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.

-Right to Request Your Medical Information: You have the right to look at your own medical information and to get a copy of that information.
+Right to request your medical information: You have the right to look at your own medical information and to get a copy of that information.
 (The law requires us to keep the original record for 10 years for adults and 25 years for minors).
 This includes your medical record, your billing record, and other records we use to make decisions about your care.
-To request your medical information, write to the Medical Records Custodian.
-If you request a copy of your information, we may charge you for our costs to copy the information.
-We will tell you in advance what this copying will cost.
-You can look at your record at the Facility at no cost.
+To request your medical information, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+You may be charged to copy the information; we will tell you in advance what this copying will cost.
+You can look at your record at the facility at no cost.

-Right to Request Amendment of Medical Information You Believe Is Erroneous or Incomplete: If you examine your medical information and believe that some of the information is wrong or incomplete, you may ask us to amend your record.
-To ask us to amend your medical information, write to the Medical Records Custodian.
-Please note that we may deny the request if we did not create the information or if the record is accurate and complete.
+Right to request amendment of medical information you believe is erroneous or incomplete: If you examine your medical information and believe some of the information is wrong or incomplete, you may ask to have your record amended.
+To do so, write to the Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+Please note, we may deny the request if we did not create the information or if the record is accurate and complete.

-Right to Request Confidential Communications: You have the right to ask us to communicate with you in a way that you feel is more confidential.
+Right to request confidential communications: You have the right to ask us to communicate with you in a way you feel is more confidential.
 For example, you can ask us not to call your home, but to communicate only by mail.
-To do this, write to the Medical Records Custodian.
-You may also ask to speak with your healthcare providers in private outside the presence of other patients.
+To make this request, write to Medical Records, 1200 N. Beaver St., Flagstaff, AZ 86001.
+You may speak with your healthcare providers in private, outside the presence of other patients.

 From time to time, we may change our practices concerning how we use or disclose patient medical information, or how we will implement patient rights concerning their information.
 We reserve the right to change this Notice and to make the provisions in our new notice effective for all medical information we maintain.
 If we change these practices, we will publish a revised Notice of Privacy Practices.
 You can get a copy of our current notice of Privacy Practices at any time by downloading it from our website or requesting a paper copy at Health Information Management or Home Health.

-This Notice of Privacy Practices applies to the Facility and its personnel, volunteers, students, and trainees.
-The notice also applies to other healthcare providers that come to the Facility to care for patients, such as physicians, physician assistants, therapists, other healthcare providers not employed by the Facility, emergency service providers, and medical transportation companies.
-The Facility may share your medical information with these providers for treatment purposes, to get paid for treatment, or to conduct healthcare operations.
-These healthcare providers will follow this notice for information they receive about you from the Facility.
+This Notice of Privacy Practices applies to the facility and its physicians, personnel, volunteers, students, trainees, vendors and other healthcare providers who come to the facility to care for patients, such as physicians, physician assistants, therapists, other healthcare providers not employed by the facility, emergency service providers and medical transportation companies.
+The facility may share your medical information with these providers for treatment purposes, to get paid for treatment or to conduct healthcare operations.
+These healthcare providers will follow this notice for information they receive about you from the facility.
 These other healthcare providers may follow different practices at their own offices or facilities.

 Flagstaff Medical Center: 928-773-2072